Jeep Cherokee Insurance Rates

 - The average rate for a good driver age 40 using $500 deductibles is $1,592

-- Choosing pricier low deductibles will cost an extra $376 annually
+- Choosing low deductibles will increase the cost to $1,968

-- Drivers with multiple violations and an at-fault accident could pay at least $3,450
+- Unlucky drivers with multiple violations and an at-fault accident could pay at least $3,450 or more

-- Policy cost for full coverage for a 16-year-old driver for full coverage can be $6,098
+- Policy cost for full coverage for a teenage driver can be $6,098

 Car insurance rates for a Jeep Cherokee also range considerably based on your risk profile, the trim level of your Cherokee, and deductibles and policy limits.

-A more mature driver with no driving violations and high deductibles may pay as low as $1,500 every 12 months on average, or $125 per month, for full coverage.
+More mature drivers with no driving violations and high deductibles may only pay around $1,500 every 12 months on average, or $125 per month, for full coverage.
 Rates are highest for teenagers, where even good drivers will be charged as much as $6,000 a year.
 View Rates by Age

 | State | Premium | Compared to U.S. Avg | Percent Difference |